Last updated 24th July, 2025

 Here’s an overview of the installation process:

-In many cases of home upgrades and instals, DIY or completing aspects of the job as a DIY project is supported.
+In many cases of home upgrades and installs, DIY or completing aspects of the job as a DIY project is supported.
 But in this scenario, the installation of an electric sliding gate is just too complex to be left to anyone other than a trained professional.

 There is such high importance placed on things like levelling, tracking, and balance that even a slight discrepancy will reduce the effectiveness of the gate over time and lead to costly repair work.
 Additionally, working with high-powered electricity as a novice is dangerous and is not advised.
 A trained, professional installer should always be enlisted to install an electric sliding gate.